cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/multiarch-build/multiarch-build.md

 The multiarch pipeline showcased here is an extension of the CI pipelines found [here](/learning/pipeline/).
 They mostly the same tasks, with some additional ones to perform multiarchitecture builds.

-- `simver` : This step uses the same logic as the `tag-release`step that uses the `ibm-tag-release` Tekton task, with the difference that we don't release the new tag on the code repository.
+- `simver` : This step uses the same logic as the `tag-release`step that uses the `ibm-tag-release` Tekton task, with the difference that no new tag in being released on the code repository.
 - `build-x86`, `build-power` and `build-z` : These steps build remotely the images for the x86, IBM Power and IBM Z architectures.
 The dev cluster connects to workload clusters and triggers a 1-step build pipeline that pushes the image afterwards to the image registry.
   ![build-x86](./images/remote-build-x.png)
   ![build-power](./images/remote-build-p.png)